Terry Smith (American football, born 1959): Professional sports team ownership

-Smith went on to become the owner of several professional sports teams, including the National Champion and European Champion Manchester Spartans.
+Smith later became the owner of several professional sports teams, including the Manchester Spartans.
 In July 1999, he bought financially struggling English League club Chester City, making him the first American owner, chairman, and chief executive in the history of European football.
 He declared his belief that the club could reach Division One (now the EFL Championship) within three years.
 The club was in administration when he took over, and close to folding with more than £1 million in debt.
-He was credited with rescuing Chester from the brink of bankruptcy by supporters at the time, and announced an intention to appoint three supporters to the club board of directors, which he did.
+Some supporters credited Smith with helping prevent Chester City from folding.
+He also appointed three supporters to the club's board of directors.

 At the time of Smith's takeover, most veteran players had been sold and the remaining players were mostly young.
 He kept these young players and tried to develop them in order to keep the player wages low, so that the club could not only balance the budget for that season, but also so they could try to pay off the £1 million of debt that Smith inherited.

 Using this low budget strategy, along with increasing revenue through good Cup runs in the FA Cup and the Worthington Cup, increased attendance and commercial advertising, and with Smith serving as both manager and general manager for free at no cost to the club, then Smith was able to get all the club's debts paid off within only five months, which was two and a half years earlier than the administration required.
 As a result, the club was out of debt for the first time in at least many decades.

 In Smith's four months and 21 league matches in charge of team affairs, Chester managed wins against Brighton & Hove Albion, Shrewsbury Town and others, but lost 5–1 and 4–1 to Leyton Orient and Carlisle United respectively, and required a replay to overcome non-league minnows Whyteleafe in the FA Cup.
 However, they did find success in the Worthington Cup, beating First Division Port Vale 6–5 on aggregate; they won 2–1 at the Deva Stadium in a game which saw both Marcus Bent and Martyn Lancaster sent off, and then drew 4–4 in the return leg at Vale Park.